Skip to content

 Some examples are terrible

-In some examples of the migration usage there is shown how to use AR classes in migrations.
+In some examples of the migration usage there is shown how to use ActiveRecord classes in migrations.
 But why almost all such migrations look like this:

 class ChangeStatus < ActiveRecord::Migration